18/02/2013 | by Bailey

 Skater of the Year: Madars Apse

 It’s not surprising that both the industry and the Kingpin readers voted for him.
 He filmed two of the best parts to come out in 2012 whilst attending university in London.
 I can’t think of any other skater who would be capable of doing that.
 It usually takes pros 3 years to put out full parts , and they are rarely of this caliber.
 Of course that’s without having to attend lessons or write essays.I think he’s hands down number one european skater right now, and I’m glad everyone seems to think the same.
-But this is only the beginning, he’s got a long career ahead of him and I’m sure we’ll see new footage from him soon.
+The best thing about all this is that it’s only the beginning, he’s got a long career ahead of him and I’m sure we’ll see tons of new footage from him very soon.

 Here’s his part in the DC Europe video.

 This isn’t from 2012, but I still think it’s relevant.
 It’s probably one of my favorite European parts ever.
 He seems to realise that skating good looking spots doesn’t mean you should get away with doing easier tricks.

 Brand of the Year: Polar Skate Co.

 Videographer of the Year: Pontus Alv